"The one who brings joy"

 Behavior with other animals:

-Unknown but she most likely has a high prey drive.
+Abigail has a high prey drive and will pull hard on her leash if she spots a rabbit.
 A home with no cats is highly recommended.

 She is smart and loves to learn tricks.
-Nothing makes this dog happier than to bring a smile in your face and to know she has done something good.
+Nothing makes this dog happier than to bring a smile to your face and to know she has done something good.
 In the same line of thought, she is sensitive to corrections and doesn't like disappointing her loved-ones.
+Please note that Abigail is very strong and doesn't have ideal leash manners.

 Missouri Pit Bull Rescue makes no express or implied warranty, representation or promise to the age, health, breed, habits, disposition, behaviors, obedience, or safety of the dogs in our program.
 Our assessments are subjective and based on information we receive when selecting the dogs for our program, as well as observations and reports from our volunteers and caretakers.
 Adopters understand that no one can predict how a dog will react under all circumstances and situations.